k0inwork/mud-llm/design/phase-4-sentient-entities-and-action-significance/README.md

 ### 4.2.
 NPC with Reaction Threshold

-This NPC will react to accumulated player actions.
+This NPC will react to accumulated player character actions.

 ```json
 {